Professor Zenda Ofir is a South Africa scientist and independent international evaluator.

 In 2000, Zenda left the university to specialise in the evaluation of both development and research.
 She also has extensive experience in knowledge management.
 She is a generalist evaluator who works across many fields, from local to global level.
 She has visited more than 70 and conducted assignments in nearly 40 countries – primarily in Africa and Asia – for more than 40 bi- and multilateral organisations, government units, international NGOs, universities, science councils and philanthropic foundations.
 She has also advised international organisations such as UNDP, GAVI, CGIAR, AGRA, IFAD, CDI-IDS, CLEAR-AA and the Rockefeller Foundation’s evaluation office on evaluation policy or strategy.

-Zenda is a former President of the African Evaluation Association (AfrEA), former Vice-President of the International Organization for Cooperation in Evaluation (IOCE), former Board Member of the American Evaluation Association (AEA) and a founding member of the South African M&E Association (SAMEA).
-She served on the first Steering Committee of the Network of Networks on Impact Evaluation (NONIE) and is an active member of EvalSDGs/EvalPartners, a global initiative aimed at promoting evaluation in the context of the Sustainable Development Goals.
+Zenda is a former President of the African Evaluation Association (AfrEA), former Vice-President of the International Organization for Cooperation in Evaluation (IOCE), former Board Member of the American Evaluation Association (AEA) and the founder of the South African Evaluation Network, the precursor of the South African M&E Association (SAMEA), of which she was also a founding member.
+She served on the first Steering Committee of the Network of Networks on Impact Evaluation (NONIE) and is one of the AfrEA representatives in EvalSDGs/EvalPartners, a global initiative aimed at promoting evaluation in the context of the Sustainable Development Goals.

 Zenda serves on the editorial advisory boards of Evaluation and Program Planning (EPP) and the African Evaluation Journal (AEJ).
 She delivered from 2009 to 2011 the Aid Effectiveness module at the United Nations University in Tokyo.
 She has been visiting professor at the University of Hiroshima, and fellow at the Stellenbosch Institute for Advanced Study (STIAS).
 In 2014 she was appointed as Honorary Professor at the School for Public Leadership at Stellenbosch University, a position that links individuals to the university by recognising them for eminence in their profession.